TJ-Liebsch/gemini-explorer/README.md

-# Gemini Flight Manager
+# Gemini Explorer

 ## Overview

-Gemini Flight Manager is a comprehensive backend system built using FastAPI, designed for managing and simulating flight-related operations.
-This system provides a robust platform for handling various aspects of flight management, including flight generation, search, and booking functionalities.

-The project leverages FastAPI's efficient and easy-to-use framework to create a high-performance, scalable solution ideal for flight data management.
-It comes equipped with an SQLite database (`flights.db`) pre-populated with initial data, allowing for quick deployment and testing.
+Gemini Explorer is a AI chatbot built using vertexai, streamlit, and google cloud platform.
+This chatbot is capable of learning from the users and is able to answer various complex questions.
+The project utilizes streamlit's UI capablities to easily present the chatbox for the user to interact with.

-Key features of Gemini Flight Manager include:
+Key features of Gemini Explorer include:
-- Advanced search capabilities to query flights based on criteria like origin, destination, and dates.
-- Booking system that handles seat availability across different classes and calculates costs accordingly.

-Designed with extensibility and scalability in mind, Gemini Flight Manager is well-suited for both educational purposes and as a foundation for more complex flight management applications.

-**For the purposes of Gemini Function Calling, you will only need `search_flights` and `book_flight` functions.
+- An AI that can learn from the user.
+- A UI to interact with this AI

 ## Installation

 ### Prerequisites
 Before you begin, ensure you have the following installed on your system:
 - Python 3.6 or higher
-- FastAPI
-- Uvicorn, an ASGI server for FastAPI

 ### Step-by-Step Installation Guide